brtrdkeller/Assistance-UNSSC-courses/accessibility-report.md

 WCAG test - 2.4.3
 {: .label .label-green }

-The focus is jumping from index to main content of the page and index is not accessable using tab navigation.
+The focus is jumping from index to main content of the page and index is not accessible using tab navigation.

 ### Profile Page